 The energizing processes quadrant is affected by the external environment and the focus here is to gauge the relationship between the institution and key stakeholders especially the community and the institution's sponsors and collaborators.
-It required assessing the institution's role areas of networking, ability to be creative and to quickly respond to change, thus be able to address emerging climate change issues in a constantly changing and dynamic environment of goals and objectives were reviewed in relation to timely adaptation delivery.
+It required assessing the institution's role areas of networking, ability to be creative and to quickly respond to change, thus be able to address emerging climate change issues in a constantly changing and dynamic environment

+Finally the productive processes quadrant had a focus on products and services.
+It assessed strategies used within the institutions to enhance visible actions.
+Planning and project execution of goals and objectives were reviewed in relation to timely adaptation delivery.
 The quadrants work through a scoring process.
 Once institutions are interviewed, high scores signify that the structures are functioning well thus enabling the institution to deliver on adaptation practices.
 While low scores show the structures are hindering adaptation.